Salary Illusion Calculator

 Advertised hourly rate vs true hourly rate after tax, commute, and real hours

-Compare advertised salary hourly rate to true hourly rate after tax, commute time, and benefits value.
-Enter gross annual salary and see the result instantly.
+Compare your salary illusion with this calculator — see gross hourly rate vs true hourly rate after tax, commute time, and benefits value.

 What this tool does